smith-sj/27/README.md

 When playing on pen and paper, it's best practice to tally your own score as you go.

-A good house rule is that if you fail to notice a combo before your next turn, then you miss out on the points.
+A good house rule is that if you fail to notice a combination before your next turn, then you miss out on the points.
 Either way, tallying up points at the end of the game is an arduous task, and not recommended.